 - Ask them to work with you on the price of your internet.

 - Present an offer from the competition.
 If you get service from a cable company, check online for the price from the phone company.

 A newer option is from home internet from T-Mobile.
-It’s not available everywhere, but the service is $60 a month.
+It’s not available everywhere, but the service is $50 per month.

 You could mention this on the phone call with your existing provider.